 There has been a certain level of criticism both in the media and in academic journals referring to a lack of independence of the CAS.
 A long-standing claim has been that the CAS is not sufficiently independent from the International Olympic Committee (IOC), which founded the CAS in 1984.
-Indeed, following a landmark case before the Swiss Supreme Court case in 1993, 24 a number of reforms to the CAS structure were put in place that sought to insulate the CAS from any allegations of potential or perceived lack of independence.
-The decision in $USOC \ \nu \ IOC$ provides possibly the most eloquent example of the independence of CAS vis-à-vis the IOC.
-25 In this case CAS held as invalid and unenforceable an IOC decision that prohibited athletes who had been suspended for more than six months for an anti-doping rule violation from participating in the next Olympic Games following the expiry of their suspension.
-26
+Indeed, following a landmark case before the Swiss Supreme Court case in 199324 a number of reforms to the CAS structure were put in place which sought to insulate the CAS from any allegations of potential or perceived lack of independence.
+The decision in USOC v IOC provides possibly the most eloquent example of the independence of CAS in relation to the IOC.25 In this case CAS held as invalid and unenforceable an IOC decision which prohibited athletes who had been suspended for more than six months for an antidoping rule violation from participating in the next Olympic Games following the expiry of their suspension.26

-In a landmark ruling in June 2016, the German Federal Tribunal ruled that arbitration clauses to refer disputes between athletes and sporting federations to the CAS are valid and rejected arguments that sporting federations were abusing their dominant position by requiring athletes to go to the CAS.
-The decision held that it was not an abuse of a dominant position as it was based on the mutual interests of the athletes and the federations.27 The ruling followed an appeal from a decision of a state court in Germany, the Oberlandesgericht München, which had sent shockwaves around the sports arbitration community.
-An athlete had challenged the validity of an arbitration clause in favour of the CAS and it was found that the International Skating Union had abused its dominant position by unilaterally imposing such clauses on its athletes.
-28 While the decision of the lower court in Germany drew attention to a number of issues including the nature of an athlete's consent in sports arbitration and highlighted concerns about the independence and impartiality of the CAS, the reality is that since the events giving rise to this case in 2009 there have been considerable changes to the CAS rules and its organisation which the decision does not take into account.
-Examples of such amended procedural rules include the nomination of arbitrators, the development of the legal aid programme and the appointment of new International Council of Arbitration for Sport members not active in or connected to sports bodies.
+In a landmark ruling in June 2016, the German Federal Tribunal ruled that arbitration clauses to refer disputes between athletes and sporting federations to the CAS are valid and rejected arguments that sporting federations were abusing their dominant position by requiring athletes to go to CAS.
+The decision held that it was not an abuse of a dominant position as it was based on the mutual interests of the athletes and the federations.27 The ruling followed an appeal from a decision of a state court in

+Germany, the Munich Higher Regional Court, which had sent shockwaves around the sports arbitration community.
+An athlete had challenged the validity of an arbitration clause in favour of the CAS and it was found that the International Skating Union (ISU) had abused its dominant position by unilaterally imposing such clauses on its athletes.28 Whilst the decision of the lower court in Germany drew attention to a number of issues including the nature of an athlete's consent in sports arbitration and highlighted concerns about the independence and impartiality of the CAS, the reality is that since the events giving rise to this case in 2009 there has been considerable changes to the CAS rules and its organisation which the decision does not take into account.
+Examples of such amended procedural rules include the nomination of arbitrators, the development of the legal aid program and the appointment of new ICAS members not active in or connected to sports-bodies.